microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 - Actually there is a lot of weirdness all over from classes and commonjs, and the combination of the two.

+TODO: Find a good way to catalogue these locations.

 1. getTypeFromTypeReference
 1. getIntendedJSDocTypeReference